SMSLink-ro/Example-for-sending-SMS-using-PHP-with-BULK-Endpoint-ver.-1/README.md

 3. Find and replace within the example the values for Connection ID and Password parameters with the values obtained at the previous step.
 4. Within the examples find and replace the value for *to* and *message* parameters with the destination phone number for the SMS and with the message to be sent to the destination.
 Phone numbers should be formatted as a Romanian national mobile phone number (*07xyzzzzzz*).

-## About SMS Gateway (BULK) API
+## About SMS Gateway (BULK) Endpoint Version 1 API

-Please note that SMS Gateway (BULK) is designed to send large volumes of SMS in a single request and thus can send only SMS up to 160 characters.
+Please note that SMS Gateway (BULK) Endpoint Version 1 API is designed to send large volumes of SMS in a single request and thus can send only SMS up to 160 characters.
-For sending SMS longer than 160 characters, please use SMS Gateway (HTTP), SMS Gateway (SOAP) or SMS Gateway (JSON).
+For sending SMS longer than 160 characters, please use SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK) Endpoint Version 3.

-Examples for SMS Gateway (HTTP), SMS Gateway (SOAP) or SMS Gateway (JSON) can be found here:
+Examples for SMS Gateway (HTTP), SMS Gateway (SOAP), SMS Gateway (JSON) or SMS Gateway (BULK) Endpoint Version 3 can be found here:

 1. SMS Gateway (HTTP): https://github.com/SMSLink-ro/Example-for-sending-SMS-using-PHP-cURL/blob/master/main.php
 2. SMS Gateway (SOAP): https://github.com/SMSLink-ro/Example-for-sending-SMS-using-PHP-SoapClient/blob/master/main.php
 3. SMS Gateway (JSON): https://github.com/SMSLink-ro/Example-for-sending-SMS-using-PHP-cURL-with-JSON/blob/master/main.php
+4. SMS Gateway (BULK) Endpoint Version 3: https://github.com/SMSLink-ro/Example-for-sending-SMS-using-PHP-with-BULK-Endpoint-ver.-3/blob/master/main.php

 ## Documentation